Javascript is not enabled.

 You are now leaving AARP.org and going to a website that is not operated by AARP.
 A different privacy policy and terms of service will apply.

-Why TSA Lines Are So Long Right Now and What Travelers Can Do
+TSA Lines Are Still Long.
+Here’s What Travelers Can Do

-A federal funding lapse has TSA officers working unpaid, fueling long airport security lines as spring break crowds ramp up
+A federal funding lapse has working TSA officers unpaid, ICE agents sent to airports and long security lines as spring break continues

 people in a t s a line at the airport

-A partial government shutdown affecting TSA officers caused three-hour-long lines at airport security checkpoints the week of March 8, 2026.
+A partial government shutdown affecting TSA officers caused three-hour-long lines at airport security checkpoints the week of March 8, 2026, and still continue.
 The lines are reminiscent of those travelers experienced during last year’s government shutdown, such as this one at George Bush Intercontinental Airport (IAH) in Houston in November 2025.

 Mark Felix/Bloomberg via Getty Images